ihenrywu/100things/docs/en/source/09_SchoolLife.rst

 Adding a Course
 ^^^^^^^^^^^^^^^^^^^^^^
-After registering, log into your account and go to the  `iCourse Page <https://student.iclicker.com/#/courses/>`_：
+After registering, log into your account and go to the  `Course Page <https://student.iclicker.com/#/courses/>`_：

 .. figure:: ../../../images/iclicker2.png
    :align: center